boostercloud/booster/docs/README.md

 is modified, a new incoming message will appear in the socket with the updated version of the read model.
 This message will have exactly the same format as if you were done a query with the same parameters.

-Following with the previous example, we now send a command (using a "mutation" operation) that adds a new item with sku "ABC_02" to the `CartReadModel`.
+Following with the previous example, we now send a command (using a mutation operation) that adds a new item with sku "ABC_02" to the `CartReadModel`.
 After it has been added, we receive the updated version of the read model through the socket.